Fees

 - There are between 1-3 beneficiaries

-- There are no claims against the estate and the estate does not include; a business, farms, farmhouses or farmland, an interest in another estate, loans or mortgages payable to the deceased, foreign assets, assets held in trust, National Heritage assets or unlisted stocks and shares an control holdings
+- The estate does not include a business, farms, farmhouses or farmland, an interest in another estate, loans or mortgages payable to the deceased, foreign assets, assets held in trust, National Heritage assets or unlisted stocks and shares in control holdings.

-When you instruct us we will send a letter to you setting out the basis upon which we will charge our fees.
+When you instruct us, we will send a letter to you setting out the basis upon which we will charge our fees.

-Possible disbursements:
+Possible Disbursements

 Disbursements are costs related to your matter that are payable to third parties, such as court fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.

-- Probate application fee of £155.00
+- Probate application fee of £273.00 plus £1.50 for each additional sealed copy

-- Bankruptcy – only Land Charges Department searches (£2 + VAT (40P) per beneficiary = £2.40 per beneficiary)
+- Bankruptcy – Land Charges Department searches (£2 + VAT (40P) per beneficiary = £2.40 per beneficiary)

 - Post in the London Gazette – Protects against unexpected claims from unknown creditors – £90+ VAT (£18) = £108

-- Unclaimed Asset Register search – £25.00
+- Unclaimed Asset Register search – starting from £155.00 + VAT

 - Dealing with the sale or transfer of any property in the estate is not included.
 We can assist with this and a quote can be provided where necessary.

-What is included?
+What is Included?

 - Meeting with you to discuss your requirements